 (The following requirements will determine merit system eligibility, experience and education ratings, and may be used to evaluate applicants for Missouri Uniform Classification and Pay System positions not requiring selection from merit registers.)

-A Bachelor's or higher level degree from an accredited college or university in Social Work/Human Services, Psychology, Sociology, Psychiatric Nursing, Education, Counseling, Marriage and Family Therapy, Family and Child Development, Criminal Justice, Juvenile Justice, or Human Services related fields (e.g., child welfare, mental health, substance abuse, and developmental disabilities).
+A Bachelor’s or higher level degree from an accredited college or university in Social Work/Human Services, Social Welfare, Psychology, Sociology, Elementary Education, Early Childhood Education, Secondary Education, Special Education, Counseling, Marriage and Family Therapy, Family and Child Development, Criminal Justice, Juvenile Justice, or comparable human services related degrees with a minimum of 30 earned semester hours or 45 earned quarter hours in one or a combination of the above fields, and possession of a valid vehicle operator’s license.